Frequently asked questions (FAQs)

 Does the programme include rich tasks and investigations?

 • Yes, the programme includes investigations and mastery tasks, featuring real-world context.
-Note that the mastery tasks are scaffolded and are ideal for low-flow/high-ceiling scenarios.
+Note that the mastery tasks are scaffolded and are ideal for low-floor/high-ceiling scenarios.

 Science of Learning